top of page

 The adjective 'prodigal' has its etymological origins in Latin.
 It is derived from the Latin word 'prodigus,' which means 'wasteful' or 'extravagant.'
 'Prodigus' itself is related to 'prodigere,' a verb meaning 'to drive forth' or 'to squander.'
 Over time, as the Latin term 'prodigus' transitioned into English, it became 'prodigal,' describing a person or behavior characterized by wastefulness or extravagance, particularly in the use of resources, especially money.
 The etymology of 'prodigal' effectively conveys its historical association with excessive and reckless spending, emphasizing its role as an adjective used to describe individuals who are lavish and extravagant to a fault in their use of financial resources.

-Quiz: Find the meaning of prodigal
+Quiz: Find the meaning of the adjective prodigal:

 Try Again!